Kenneth Lynch - Founder & Veteran Director

 Sense of Humor

-Mindfulness is an evidence-based therapy, an effective intervention, and a secular practice that changes your relationship to unwanted thoughts, feelings, and physical sensations.
-It offers the possibility of no longer reacting to them in an automatic way, but rather of having the choice and tools to skillfully respond to them with acceptance and compassion.
+Mindfulness provides effective, simple, secular evidence-based tools that empower you to change your relationship to unwanted thoughts, feelings, and physical sensations.
+It offers the possibility of no longer reacting to them in an automatic way, but rather of having the choice and ability to skillfully respond to them with acceptance and compassion.

-Our approach to the practice of mindfulness is the most accessible and effective practice that we are aware of.
-At its core, it simply involves bringing your attention to your breath, noticing when you get distracted, and then gently bringing your attention back to your breath.
+Our approach to mindfulness is the most accessible and effective practice that we are aware of.
+It is so simple that, literally, a child can do it!
+At its core, it involves bringing your attention to what is happening in the present moment ~ in a nearly endless number of ways ~ both inside (physical sensations, emotions, thoughts) &/or outside (environment, other people), noticing when you get distracted, and then gently bringing your attention back to where you've chosen.
 It can be done on the bus, in the park, in your office, or wherever you may find yourself.
-Come join us at upcoming Events and we will guide you in a variety of mindfulness practices.
+Come join us at upcoming Events and we will guide you through a variety of mindfulness practices that you can then use in your daily life.

 Founder and Executive Director